Shmoopi/AntiPiracy/README.md

 *MD5/SHA1 Hashing Checks
 *And much, much more…

-If you like what you see here and in the future from Shmoopi LLC, please feel free to write a review of our service, or feel free to ask us a question anytime in the comments.
+If you like what you see here and in the future from Shmoopi LLC, please feel free to write a review of our service, or feel free to ask us a question anytime.
 We appreciate your support!

 ##Disclosure
 ==========